jkruppa/virDisco/README.md

  [521]   470 MNPNQKIITIGSVSLGLVVLNI...DHEVADWSWHDGAILPFDIDKM AFX84739.1_CY1268...
 ```

 The user is free to build up his own DNA and amino acid sequence database.
 We used the information on the NCBI GenBank FTP server ftp://ftp.ncbi.nlm.nih.gov/genbank.
-All available viral strains can be downloaded and parsed.
-The files are stored in the `embl` format and information can be gathered by the EMBOSS Programs https://www.ebi.ac.uk/Tools/emboss/.
+All available viral strains from the NCBI ftp server can be downloaded and parsed.
+The NCBI GenBank files are stored in the `embl` format and any given information can be gathered by the EMBOSS Programs https://www.ebi.ac.uk/Tools/emboss/.

 ```R
 viral_ref_dna_fa <- file.path(in_dir, "viral_ref_dna.fa")